Advertise with Coasties mag

 2.9km (return), 45 – 1.15 hr

-Best known for the bloom of flannel flowers in spring, this unique trail is also perfect for a winter wander with remarkable views over Broken Bay, Umina and Pearl beaches.
-Soak it up the picturesque landscape at Lobster Beach lookout or branch off down the Box Head and Tallow Beach trails.
+Best known for the bloom of flannel flowers in spring, this unique trail is gorgeous all year round with remarkable views over Broken Bay, Umina and Pearl beaches.
+Soak up the picturesque landscape at Lobster Beach lookout or branch off down the Box Head and Tallow Beach trails.
 All ages and fitness levels can enjoy this track with some steps along the way.

 Local’s tip: for a quick way to Lobster Beach, park near the corner of High View Rd and Venice Rd in Wagstaffe.
 There you will see a set of stairs that will take you over the hill and onto Lobster Beach in about 15 to 20 minutes (less than 1km return).